 Irmadu Biewer Terriers are here!
+There are puppies available - don't miss out!
 Click here to visit our website.

 The Yorkshire Terrier has in the last few years proved